idanmoradarthas/DataScienceUtils/docs/source/unsupervised.rst

 .. autofunction:: unsupervised::plot_cluster_magnitude

 Again we'll create a simple K-Means algorithm with k=8.
-This we'll plot the sum of distances from points to their centroid::
+This time we'll plot the sum of distances from points to their centroid::

     from matplotlib import pyplot